 Display brightness is adjustable with a dim/dark mode.
 Dim reduces brightness by about half; in Dark mode the mode indicator remains at this setting but when alerting, the display goes dark for the duration of the encounter, plus another 20 seconds.
 A pair of blue, laser-bright LEDs also appears during alerts.
 These can be deactivated or set to flash either alternately or steady-burn.
-We liked the degree of adjustment in the visual alert system.
-Drivers who prefer not to advertise the detector's presence after dark will likely find favor with the setup as well.

 Audio alerts are by tones that are sufficiently distinct to be easily interpreted.
 One of the more useful menu options is a pair of filter modes that progressively increases the degree of signal processing done before an alert is sounded.
 This slows the microprocessor's response time marginally but significantly decreases false alarms.

 Three city modes help to reduce urban false alarms.
 City raises the threshold of X-band alerts to help ward off signals from radar-controlled automatic door openers.
 City 1 raises the bar another notch and City 2 deactivates X-band.